-2014 Corvette makes list of favorites
+2014 Corvette lands on columnist's list of favorites

 Reviewing cars means driving dozens of new vehicles every year.
 Picking individual cars and trucks that really stand out from the crowd becomes ever more challenging because design and engineering standards have improved across the board.
 That said, here — in no particular order — is a handful of personal favorites from the past year.

 First up has to be the 2014 Corvette.
 This seventh generation version fixes many of the failings of the previous Corvette and so can now truly compete with much more expensive, exotic sports cars.
 Stand out features include steering that finally has the precision and crisp feedback the car deserves, plus an attractive interior design with high quality materials and equipment.
 What could be improved?
 Now that the car has become so much more sophisticated and competent in terms of handling and road holding, how about an engine that sounds cultured and complex under full throttle, not simply loud and raucous?

 Small to mid-sized crossover models have become the hot ticket in the premium/luxury vehicle market and everyone, from Lexus to Lincoln, is piling in.
 The best of the bunch, however, remains one of the first entries in the segment, the Audi Q5.
 The sporty SQ5 version is especially compelling, with added horsepower from a supercharged V-6 and excellent handling, making for a driving experience well above the standards of rival crossovers.
 At approximately $60,000 for a well-equipped example, the SQ5 is pricey but worth it.